He’s A Drowning Man

 Anarchy was sitting at the breakfast bar when Chey walked back in and he immediately stood from his stool when Chey opened the door.
 Chey quickly responded with as soothing a wave of his hands as he could and shook his head not to worry.

-“He’d broken one mirror but seemed lucid enough for someone slurring,” he explained quietly; “He didn’t want help cleaning up but assured me he’d be okay.
+“He’d broken something but seemed lucid enough for someone slurring,” he explained quietly; “He didn’t want help cleaning up but assured me he’d be okay.
 I believe him.”

 Concern still danced behind Anarchy’s eyes, but he nodded and seemed to relax some, anyway.
 “Okay.
 Thank you, Chey...I hope so.”